 There is a beautiful and timeless quality to the architecture of Anjou.
-Anchored by Angers in the west and Saumur further to the east, the buildings of this area are wonderfully monochromatic with pale but warm limestone walls and somber black slate roofs.
+Anchored by Angers in the west and Saumur further to the east, the buildings of this area are wonderfully monochromatic with pale but warm limestone walls and somber black slate roof tiles.
 So commonplace is this pattern of architecture that it is easy to become disoriented and not knowing exactly where you are until you look for the closest steeple or road sign.
 This color palette is not a unique quirk of the local masons but the result of eons of geological history.
 Anjou is where the border between the ancient carboniferous bedrock of the Cambrian gives way to the tuffeau of the Cretaceous, or more simply, where schist, quartz and slate transition to limestone and chalk.

 If that was the whole of the geological story Anjou had to tell, it would be interesting enough, but there are several other plots to reveal.
 The gentle landscape of the Loire Valley is a product of countless centuries of wearing down of the earth and carrying it out to the Atlantic.
-This is not the Mosel or the Ribeira Sacra and while it may not be dramatic it has its own uniquely comforting charm.
+This is not the Mosel or Ribeira Sacra, and while it may not be dramatic, it has its own uniquely comforting charm.
 Where ridges and hills do exist they are carved by the tributaries of the lazy Loire – such as the Angevin Layon and Aubance.
 These parallel rivers flow from the southwest to the northeast both joining the Loire slightly downstream from Angers.
 Each is bounded by gentle slopes with the best vineyards located on the respective north banks of each, giving them full southern exposure.
-This is the setting for Clos de l’Elu.
+This is the setting for Terre de l’Elu.

-Thomas farms Clos de l’Elu organically with continuing experiments with biodynamics.
+Thomas and Charlotte farm Terre de l’Elu organically and biodynamically – certified by ECOCERT and DEMETER.
 After years of experience advising others he has put his principles to work at his own estate: native cover crops are encouraged, the soil is tilled and no synthetic products are employed.
 These efforts have brought new life to the soils allowing him to preserve many of the old vines on the property.
 New plantings have been made using selection massale to preserve the diversity of his sites.
-About half of his vineyards are planted with equal proportions of Chenin Blanc and Cabernet Franc – the two most common varieties grown in the Anjou with smaller plantings of Gamay, Grolleau, Sauvignon Blanc, Chardonnay and Pineau d’Aunis.
-Each plot and variety is harvested by hand and brought to the cellar where the white are pressed and allowed a short period to settle.
+About half of his vineyards are planted with equal proportions of Chenin Blanc and Cabernet Franc – the two most common varieties grown in the Anjou with smaller plantings of Gamay, Grolleau Noir and Gris, Sauvignon Blanc, Chardonnay, and Pineau d’Aunis.
+Each plot and variety is harvested by hand and brought to the cellar where the whites are pressed and allowed a short period to settle.
 Most of the red wines are whole cluster fermentations.
 Only natural yeasts are employed, macerations are long and the wines age in tank, barrel or amphorae.
 Sulfur usage is minimal and often added just before bottling.